petersuhm/PHP-Package-Tutorial/README.md

 }
 ```

-Now run `composer update`.
+Now run `composer install`.
 Composer will create a vendor directory and create the necessary files for autoloading.

 If you use Git for version control, you should make a `.gitignore` file and fill in the following: